If you’re willing to drink this subpar beer, you might get free rent for a year

-Specifically, Molson Coors is looking to rope in young adults to their Keystone brand right as they come of drinking age, the company says in a blog post.
+Specifically, the beer company is looking to rope in young adults to their Keystone brand right as they come of drinking age, the company says in a blog post.
 Per Eric Wolfe, an associate brand manager for MillerCoors economy brands: “Our research shows that if consumers choose beer at age 21, they’re more likely to stick with beer throughout their lifetime.”

 So the lesson here is if you want free rent, get drinkin’!
 Just be careful, because you know what else can eat up a large amount of your money besides rent?
 Guzzling tons of beer.